NexusMutual/docs/docs/governance/protocol-improvement-proposals.md

 **Proposal status**.
 Depending on what stage your proposal is in, you must include:
 * **Stage**.
 One of the following should be added: 1) Open for Comment, 2) Closed, 3) Open for voting, 4) Accepted, or 5) Rejected.
   * If you choose to conduct a signaling vote using Snapshot, please update status to Signaling Vote and link to that vote.
 Signaling votes can be used but are not required.
-* If it is in the open for vote stage, add the link to the on-chain proposal
+* If it is in the open for vote stage, add the link to the onchain proposal

 Other sections may be added, but the above should be outlined in any NMPIP proposal.